Incremental Medians via Online Bidding: Introduction and Summary of Results

-We also consider here oblivious algorithms that are \emph{$s$-size-competitive}: they are allowed to use extra medians, but must achieve the optimal cost for each $k$.
-An algorithm is \emph{$s$-size-competitive} if it produces a sequence $\barF$ such that each set $F_k$ has cost at most $\opt_k$ and size at most $sk$.
-(If the algorithm is randomized, it must produce a random sequence such that each set $F_k$ costs at most $\opt_k$ and has {\em expected} size at most $sk$.)
+Alternatively, an algorithm is $s$-\emph{size}-competitive if it produces a (possibly random) sequence $\barF$ of sets which is $s$-size-competitive, that is, such that each set $F_k$ has cost at most $\opt_k$ and (expected) \emph{size} at most $sk$.